Owned by AnchorFree, Hotspot Shield is an American base VPN service that promises ultimate privacy to the Netizens.

 - ExpressVPN Review

 - Hola VPN Review

 - Turbo VPN Review

 - ProtonVPN Review

 The VPN has a staggering 600 million users worldwide.
-It is one of the most commonly known VPN service thanks mostly to its free client.
+It is one of the most commonly known VPN services thanks mostly to its free client.

-Based on the above review, I would give Hotspot Shield 2.8/5.0 stars rating.
+Based on the above Hotspot Shield free VPN review in Australia, I would give Hotspot Shield a 2.8/5.0-star rating.